 The following century saw the group of minerals globally mined, manufactured, and used in a massive range of products like paper, cement, brake pads, insulation, vinyl tiles, and more.
 In many cases, modern uses of asbestos mirrored ancient practices.
 For instance, in Egypt, cloth-like asbestos was wrapped around the bodies of pharaohs; in 2,500 BCE Finland, asbestos was used to harden clay pots; and it insulated suits of armor in the Middle Ages.

 When the first commercial asbestos mining operation opened in the city of Thetford Mines, Quebec, centuries later, it produced over 300 metric tons of asbestos-containing insulation in its first year.
 Typically, manufacturers used the conventional process of mining and separating ore.
-Only twenty years later, “curious bodies” in the lungs were described in the first published case of lung scarring caused by asbestos exposure.
+Only twenty years later, “curious bodies” in the lungs were described in the first published case of lung scarring caused by being exposed to asbestos.
 Later, in 1935, the link between the fibrous material and asbestosis and lung cancer was first diagnosed in the U.S. – two years after a confidential settlement between workers and the country’s largest manufacture of asbestos-containing materials (ACM).
+The effects of asbestos exposure and lung cancer are now well established.

 The timeline below gives a glimpse of major events in the history of asbestos manufacturing.